frontline-hq/react-in-svelte/README.md

 # React in svelte

-A library that enables you to use React components in Svelte.
+A library that enables you to use React components in Svelte - 6.8kB mified & gzipped

 It even utilizes SSR and hydration to reduce client side rendering work.